rhetr/surplus/README.md

 plugin browsing (ladspa,dssi,lv2,vst) to come hopefully. **lv2 browsing sort of works! it can be used with my little ingen helper app [ingen.place](http://github.com/rhetr/ingen-scripts) to put stuff in an ingen engine**

 ## DEPENDENCIES
-python3, numpy, pyqt4, ffmpeg/avconv, sox, yaml
+python3, numpy, pyqt4, ffmpeg/avconv, sox, yaml, lilv

 ## USAGE
 * use arrow keys or jkl; (vi-style) to navigate